simonmichael/hledger_site/faq.md

 - hledger splits multi-day time sessions at midnight by default (Ledger does this with an option)

-- hledger's output follows the decimal point character, digit grouping, and digit group separator character used in the journal (or specified with commodity directives)
+- hledger's output follows the decimal mark, digit grouping, and digit group mark used in the journal (or specified with commodity directives)

 - hledger print ignores the --date2 flag, always showing both dates. ledger print shows only the secondary date with --aux-date, but not